Humanitarian Crisis in Gaza: How To Help

 What are the greatest needs inside Gaza?

-The aid trucks that have been allowed to enter Gaza have delivered only a fraction of the medicine, medical supplies, fuel, food, and clean water people need.
-Since January, Gaza no longer has any fully functional hospitals.
-Even in facilities that are partially-functional, health workers are operating in impossible conditions, providing trauma care without the anesthesia, blood, medicine, materials, staff, supplies, or space needed to provide proper care to the patients lining the halls.
+Even in facilities that are partially-functional, health workers have been operating in impossible conditions, providing trauma care without the anesthesia, blood, medicine, materials, staff, supplies, or space needed to provide proper care to the patients lining the halls.

 Shortages of supplies are having a tragic impact on the health of Gaza’s civilians.
 Project HOPE’s team in Deir al Balah previously reported that 15% of the pregnant women they treated during one week showed signs of malnutrition.
-Approximately 50,000 women are pregnant in Gaza, with roughly 5,000 expected to give birth each month.
+At any given moment, approximately 50,000 women are pregnant in Gaza, with roughly 5,000 expected to give birth each month.
 Without a massive increase in health and humanitarian aid, these women will be forced to give birth in shelters, homes, and amidst rubble.
 An estimated 15% will endure birthing complications with minimal support for medical interventions.

 “Everywhere I went in Gaza, I heard from pregnant women and new mothers who were vulnerable and terrified,” said Rondi Anderson, Project HOPE’s Reproductive, Maternal, Neonatal, and Child Health Advisor.
 “Displacement camps, homes, small clinics, and makeshift locations have become impromptu birth centers without trained health workers.
 Women who give birth outside health facilities face increased risks of all leading causes of death, including postpartum hemorrhage, high blood pressure, seizures, prolonged labor, and infections.
 In the absence of substantial and immediate increased access to humanitarian aid and a permanent ceasefire, the lives of all pregnant women are at risk, and the region could lose an entire generation.”